Skip to content

-Three of six beautiful mahogany ladderback dining table chairs, hand made in England, were damaged in a move and required restoration.
+Three of six beautiful mahogany ladderback dining table chairs, hand made in England in 1930, were damaged in a move and required restoration.
 The worst of the three had two of the four stretchers completely missing, and loose mortise and tenon joints all around the apron.
 It required a complete rebuild, though the ladderback could be saved.
+The upholstery on all six chairs is old and stained and will be replaced as part of the restoration.

 Repairing some minor break-out from disassembly.